-Requirements for individuals per 10 CFR 26.4, FFD program applicability to categories of individuals, has additional milestones for implementing an FFD program that meets all of the requirements of Part 26, except Subpart K, upon establishment of a protected area.
-SNC recognizes that the protected area will be established prior to initial loading of fuel into the reactor vessel.
+SNC recognizes that the protected area will be operational at some point prior to initial loading of fuel into the reactor vessel.
+The timing of declaring the protected area operational is not impacted by this requested exemption (ND-21-0991).
 For example, when VEGP Unit 3 declares its protected area, personnel previously considered "construction personnel" meeting a Subpart K FFD Program who will access the Unit 3 protected area, will no longer be required to meet Subpart K FFD Program, but instead comply with the requirements for the FFD program that meets all of the requirements of 10 CFR Part 26, except subpart K. The schedular exemption to 10 CFR 26.3 will not have any effect on these 10 CFR 26.4 provisions.

 Additionally, § 26.205, Work hours, is imposed on any individual who performs duties identified in § 26.4(a)(1) through (a)(5), which currently only includes security personnel identified in (a)(5).
-For other than these security personnel, the applicability of § 26.205 for the remainder of individuals required by § 26.4(a) and (b) apply at the conditions stated in each paragraph.
+For other than these security personnel, the applicability of § 26.205 for the remainder of individuals required by § 26.4(a) and (b) apply when the conditions stated in each paragraph apply.
 The schedular exemption to 10 CFR 26.3 will not have any effect on these 10 CFR 26.4 provisions.